OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-it-teams/allow-external-db-integration.md

     ![create new role in LifeTime](images/external-db-integration-new-role-lt.png?width=500)

 1. [Set the developer's default role](create-an-it-role.md#set-the-user-default-role) to the new role.
 Make sure you edit the user and set the user's **Default Role**.
-Assigning the new role to the user in a team or for a specific application doesn't grant the necessary permissions.
+Setting the **Change and Deploy** role to the user at the Application level can also be applied.
+Assigning the new role to the user in a team doesn't grant the necessary permissions.

     ![set user default role](images/external-db-integration-set-default-role-lt.png?width=500)